mminkoff/ember-filestack/README.md

 You can use any transformation, but be aware that it is your responsibility to produce a valid transformation.
 For example, Filestack will return a `400 Bad Request` if you attempt to resize an SVG.

-Below you’ll find a list of transformations and notes on how `ember-filestack` treats the transformation.
+Below you’ll find a list of transformations and notes on any further handling of the transformation that `ember-filestack` currently does.

 | Transformation | Notes |
 |:--------|:------------|